Korean Americans: Languages

 Korean Americans can speak a combination of English and Korean depending on where they were born and when they immigrated to the United States.
 New immigrants often use a mixture of Korean and English (Konglish), a practice also known as code-switching.

 Memorials and celebrities

-A number of U.S. states have declared January 13 as Korean American Day in order to recognize Korean Americans' impact and contributions.
-In 1903, the first group of Korean laborers came to Hawaii on January 13, to fill in gaps created by problems with Chinese and Japanese laborers.
+Korean American Day, celebrated on January 13, commemorates the arrival of the first Korean immigrants to the United States on January 13, 1903.
+This day was first proclaimed by President George W. Bush in 2003 and officially recognized by the U.S. Congress in 2005.
+It honors the significant contributions of Korean Americans in various fields such as small business, the military, faith leadership, medicine, the arts, and politics, reflecting over a century of their impact on American society.

 Celebrities are named at List of Korean Americans.